hackhubs/face_detection/README.md

 In this model we are using the libraries opencv, pillow .
 This model will detect the person face , eyes , smile and tell the person name  on camera scrren.
 For a new person he has to add his photos in Image folder then run the face-train model.

-#for traning
-In this model can be trained by adding the